Origins of Tara Worship

-The view that the divine bodhisattva known by the name Tara assimilates the various characteristics and qualities of several goddesses of the Himalayan regions, from tribal snake deities to the great Shakti of Hinduism, and of other goddesses from farther afield, is not a novel one.
+The view that the divine bodhisattva known by the name Tara assimilates the various characteristics and qualities of several goddesses of the Himalayan regions, from tribal snake deities to the great Shakti of Hinduism, and of other goddesses from farther a-field, is not a novel one.

 Whether this opinion is due to the somewhat outmoded idea of the archetype, or due to cultural drift and diffusion, or to people's general inability to keep specific details in mind is not really important.
 What is significant and valuable is the profound devotion that people have for Tara and the genuine efficacy of her practice.
 In times of great difficulty, millions of people call upon "Great Noble Tara."

 Not every one agrees on how she should be depicted, however, and perhaps that in itself is significant.
 Stephen Beyer, in The Cult of Tara, reported that until some very experienced Tibetan artists were shown the details of the 21 Taras as illustrated in foreign texts, they often did not know or could not recall which colours, gestures and symbolic items belonged together.
 Also there seem to be waves of popularity for different lineage teachings of her practice, some claiming origin with one or another famous teacher of the past and others none at all.
-That is, some versions of her ritual worship [Skt.: sadhana] or practice are regarded as termas -- tantric texts revealed or uncovered by gifted individuals under extraordinary circumstances.
+That is, some versions of her ritual practice or worship [Skt.: sadhana] are regarded as termas -- tantric texts revealed or uncovered by gifted individuals under extraordinary circumstances.

 When her cult developed exactly is unknown.
 The Chinese pilgrim Hsuan Tsang, who visited northern India between 633 and 645, reports without describing, a Tolo image in a temple near Nalanda Buddhist University to which the general population was particularly devoted.

 The Sanskrit root tār-means "to traverse" or "cross over" as in using a bridge to ford a stream.
 In the orthodox Indian sacred tradition, Tārā refers to the second of Ten Means to Realization.
 And as Shri Tara Devi she is the deification of that Mahavidya, according to Hindu tantra.
-As a Tārīni, she carries you across; she serves as a bridge for you to get to immortality.
+As a Tārīni, she carries you across.
+That is, she serves as a bridge for you to get to immortality.
 But the root tar- can mean "tree," and "particularly," and it is also related to "star" and to "pupil of the eye."

 In Tibetan, she is called Dolma or Do'ma, though often we see Drolma because it follows the Tibetan spelling (a little more; if we transliterate, it is actually sgrolma.)